bachia122/prioritask/readme.md

 ## Other
 ~ Built on the Finance Pset skeleton.<br>
-~ Tools used include Flask, Bootstrap, and SQLite.<br>
+~ Tools used include Flask, Bootstrap, and PostgreSQL.<br>
 ~ Short demo on YouTube: https://youtu.be/DzMn8oe2qMA<br>
 ~ This has been a blast.
 Thank you CS50.<br>